1bardesign/corpus/readme.md

 # Motivation

-I came across [smaz](https://github.com/antirez/smaz/), and wanted to generalise the set-codebook encoding style in a reusable way for the web, particularly for use in games using websockets.
+I came across [smaz](https://github.com/antirez/smaz/), and wanted to generalise the set-codebook encoding style in a reusable way for the web, particularly for use in games and APIs with predictable protocols.

-I also wanted to make the compressor "text safe" (UTF-8 in, UTF-8 out), which makes working with the results easier and more safe.
-As a result, many more dictionary entries than smaz can be used.
+I also wanted to make the compressor "text safe" (UTF-8 in, UTF-8 out), which makes working with the results easier for humans, and more safe in terms of feeding it to foreign code (no nulls, no bad chars).
+As a result, larger dictionaries can be used with corpus than smaz.

 This is _not_ a rival for [LZString](https://github.com/pieroxy/lz-string), and especially not a rival for `gzip` and friends.

 # Demo

-You can see a demo (currently using the smaz codebook for simplicity) [here](https://1bardesign.github.io/corpus/)
+You can see a demo [here](https://1bardesign.github.io/corpus/) - it currently uses the smaz codebook for simplicity.

 # Process

-__Part One:__ Derivation.
+__Part One:__ Dictionary Derivation

 A corpus of data is fed through the derivation script.
 Substrings of the corpus are sorted by occurance, and then optionally filtered for similarity and then output as UTF-8 json.
 This process only needs to be done once for a corpus, the dictionary can then be embedded in the application and used for compression and decompression.
 Multiple dictionaries can also be present in a single application (for compressing XML and JSON separately, for example).